 15. Visit Fernie

-Just an hour drive away from Cranbrook, Fernie makes an excellent day-trip option.
+Just an hour’s drive away from Cranbrook, Fernie makes an excellent day-trip option.
 Since Fernie is a world-class ski and snowboard destination, visitors from all over come to this small mountain town.
-This means that there are some awesome attractions, activities, and places to eat and drink.
+This means that there are tons of things to do in Fernie!